learnbyexample/learn_gnused/gnu_sed.md

 Therefore, if you write the code as cleverly as possible, you are,
 ```

-If the second filter condition doesn't match, lines starting from first condition to last line of the input will be matched.
+If the second filtering condition doesn't match, lines starting from the first condition to the last line of the input will be matched.

 ```bash
 $ # there's a line containing 'affect' but doesn't have matching pair